Airport: Access and onward travel

 Airports require parking lots, for passengers who may leave the cars at the airport for a long period of time.
 Large airports will also have car-rental firms, taxi ranks, bus stops and sometimes a train station.

 Many large airports are located near railway trunk routes for seamless connection of multimodal transport, for instance Frankfurt Airport, Amsterdam Airport Schiphol, London Heathrow Airport, Tokyo Haneda Airport, Tokyo Narita Airport, Hamad International Airport, London Gatwick Airport and London Stansted Airport.
 It is also common to connect an airport and a city with rapid transit, light rail lines or other non-road public transport systems.
 Some examples of this would include the AirTrain JFK at John F. Kennedy International Airport in New York, Link light rail that runs from the heart of downtown Seattle to Seattle–Tacoma International Airport, and the Silver Line T at Boston's Logan International Airport by the Massachusetts Bay Transportation Authority (MBTA).
 Such a connection lowers risk of missed flights due to traffic congestion.
 Large airports usually have access also through controlled-access highways ('freeways' or 'motorways') from which motor vehicles enter either the departure loop or the arrival loop.

 Internal transport

 The distances passengers need to move within a large airport can be substantial.
 It is common for airports to provide moving walkways, buses, and rail transport systems.
 Some airports like Hartsfield–Jackson Atlanta International Airport and London Stansted Airport have a transit system that connects some of the gates to a main terminal.
 Airports with more than one terminal have a transit system to connect the terminals together, such as John F. Kennedy International Airport, Mexico City International Airport and London Gatwick Airport.

 Airport operations

-There are three types of surface that aircraft operate on: